 10. Christina & the Queens

-Christina and the Queens is not a band, but a solo artist whose real name is Héloïse Letissier.
+Christina and the Queens is not a band, but a French solo pop artist whose real name is Héloïse Letissier.
 Hailing from Nantes, this talented writer-performer sings in French, English, and even a bit of Italian at times.

 11. Julien Doré